top of page

 I would advise that when starting out as a freelance florist, you should consider:

-1. Have a good, strong portfolio and CV ready for perspective employers.
+1. Have a good, strong portfolio and CV ready for prospective employers.
 This should reflect the type of work you have experience in and your flexibility to design work.

 2. When applying/enquiring for freelance work, sound enthusiastic and excited at the possibility of potentially working for such a fabulous company/brand.